7 Interest-Bearing Accounts To Consider

 • Transfer from savings, $10-$12.50

-There are other fees people may incur such as when keeping a low balance, stop-payment orders, excessive withdrawals, loss of your debit card, foreign transactions, paper statements, and inactivity on an account.
+There are other fees people may incur, such as when keeping a low balance, stop-payment orders, excessive withdrawals, loss of their debit card, foreign transactions, paper statements, and inactivity on an account.

-These charges can add up for the banks as income but painful for consumers.
+These charges can add up for the banks as income, but are painful for consumers.
 You can always try to get these fees waived if it is the first occurrence.
 Instead, try to do your part to manage your account well.

 According to a Bankrate study, the average minimum balance needed to open a non-interest-bearing account is $156.
 However, the average minimum balance for an interest-earning account goes up significantly to $7,550.

 FDIC-insured banks or NCUA-insured credit unions offer higher-yielding checking accounts.
-However, expect significantly higher minimums for opening and maintaining such accounts and learn what fees you may have to pay to earn the high interest.
+However, expect significantly higher minimums to open and maintain such accounts, and learn what fees you may have to pay to earn the high interest.

 Leave a Comment